PawanRegoti/dev-env/README.md

 * You can see logs of specific services by `./logs <service-name1> <service-name2>`

-* For eg: `./logs mssql mongo` shows logs of international ledgers and inventory app
+* For eg: `./logs mssql mongo` shows logs of ms sql and mongo db